Life in progress

 3. There will be a prompt every week.
 I will post the prompt here on my blog on Friday, along with a reminder for you to join in.
 The prompt will be one random thing, but it will not be a subject.
 For instance, I will not say “Write about dogs”; the prompt will be more like, “Make your first sentence a question,” or “Begin with the word ‘The’.”

 4. Ping back!
 It’s important, so that I and other people will come and read your post!
 The way to ping back, is to just copy and paste the URL of my post somewhere on your post.
 Then your URL will show up in my comments, for everyone to see.
-For example, in your post you can copy and past the following: “This post is part of SoCS: (https://lindaghill.wordpress.com/2014/03/01/socs-stream-of-consiousness-saturday-the-rules/)” Also, you can come here and link your post in the comments.
-The most recent comments will be found at the top.
+For example, in your post you can copy and paste the following: “This post is part of SoCS: https://lindaghill.wordpress.com/2014/04/18/the-friday-reminder-and-prompt-for-socs-april-1914/” The most recent pingbacks will be found at the top.

 5. Read at least one other person’s blog who has linked back their post.
 Even better, read everyone’s!
 If you’re the first person to link back, you can check back later, or go to the previous week, by following my category, “Stream of Consciousness Saturday,” which you’ll find right below the “Like” button on my post.